 Machine learning is one of the formidable technological advancements in recent years.
 The popularity of machine learning obtains major support for change in the focus of organizations on data-driven decisions.
 Therefore, you can find a prominent demand for professionals skilled in machine learning.
 As a result, you can also find candidates looking for machine learning interview questions with a simple Google Search!

 Since the technological perspective of machine learning is evolving gradually, the interview process also involves certain changes.
 A few years back, knowledge about designing a convolutional network could have granted you access to promising jobs in machine learning.
 However, times have changed.
 Machine learning now places wider expectations in algorithms, probability, statistics, data structure, and many more.
-Therefore, candidates need a comprehensive preparation with top machine learning interview questions.
+Therefore, candidates need comprehensive preparation with machine learning tools and top machine learning interview questions.

 Also Read: An Introduction to Amazon Machine Learning